notaryproject/specifications/specs/trust-store-trust-policy.md

 ## Trust Policy

-Users who consume signed artifacts from OCI registries or signed arbitrary blobs with detached signatures use trust policies to specify trusted identities that signed the artifacts, and level of signature verification to enforce.
+Users who consume signed artifacts from OCI registries, or signed arbitrary blobs stored on file system, use trust policies to specify trusted identities that signed the artifacts, and level of signature verification to enforce.
 The trust policy is a JSON document.

 **NOTE**: Support for verifying signed arbitrary blob has been added in policy version 1.1.
 While the policy version 1.1 can be used for verifying both signed OCI artifacts as well as signed arbitrary blobs, policy version 1.0 can only be used for verifying signed OCI artifacts.